Kyrillos-Elia/BOL-site1.2/README.md

 **Project**: Brothers of Lord - Pharmacy Management System
 **Version**: 1.0.0
-**Last Updated**: January 2024
+**Last Updated**: June 2026

-For issues, questions, or contributions, please contact the development team.
+For issues, questions, or contributions, please contact the development team. [kyrilloselia2@gmail.com]

 ---

 ## 📄 License

 All rights reserved.
-This system is proprietary software of Brothers of Lord Organization.
+This system is proprietary software of Saint Mary and St. Michael Coptic Orthodox Church.

 ---